The short answer to “Can You Fly If Your Driver’s License or ID Card Was Lost or Stolen” is yes, but read on.

 Q. If I Lose My ID During Travel, What Secondary Forms of ID Will be Accepted?

-A. Passengers who do not have a valid photo ID, such as state-issued driver’s license, should bring any ID or documents they have available to assist in verification of identity.
+Answer.
+Traveling domestically without ID is easier than internationally.
+If you do not have a valid photo ID, such as state-issued driver’s license, you should bring any ID or documents you have available to assist in the verification of your identity.
 Passengers need at least two alternate forms of identification, such as a social security card, birth certificate, marriage license, or credit card.
 The documents must bear the name of the passenger.
 Also, one of these documents must bear identification information containing one of the following: date of birth, gender, address, or photo.
-If TSA can confirm the passenger’s identity, they may enter the secured area, but they could be subject to additional screening.
-For more information, please review the TSA ID Requirements for Airport Checkpoints.
+If the TSA can confirm your identity, they will allow you to go through security screening and you’ll get a boarding pass with an official note explaining that you don’t have ID, that way you can board the plane.
+For more information, please review the TSA ID Requirements for Airport Checkpoints

 Print out your airline boarding passes from home or the hotel kiosk before arriving at the airport, in case you can’t do it at the airport.
-While you wouldn’t be able to use them ultimately, they may be somewhat helpful to prove your identity.
-Use an anti-theft document organizer, (click here to learn more) to minimize losing or theft of your valuables in the first place.
+While you wouldn’t be able to use them ultimately, they may be somewhat helpful in proving your identity.
+Also, use an Anti-Theft Document Organizer to minimize the loss or theft of your valuables while traveling.
 We like travel wallets which attach to your clothing, or hidden waist wallets to keep ID’s money and credit cards close.